BigRomanov/particles/README.md

 Project for learning Rust programming language from scratch.

-Rust implementation of the Particle Automata project as describe here:
+Rust implementation of the Particle Automata project as described here:

 https://habr.com/ru/post/442128/